Gwyneth Paltrow: 1996–2001: Breakthrough and film stardom

 In 1996, Paltrow played the title character in the period film adaptation Emma, based on the 1815 novel of the same name by Jane Austen.
 Director Douglas McGrath decided to bring in Paltrow to audition for the part of Emma Woodhouse, after a suggestion from his agent and after seeing her performance in Flesh and Bone.
 On his decision to cast the actress, McGrath revealed: "The thing that actually sold me on her playing a young English girl was that she did a perfect Texas accent.
 I know that wouldn't recommend her to most people ...
 I knew she had theater training, so she could carry herself.
 We had many actresses, big and small, who wanted to play this part.
 The minute she started the read-through, the very first line, I thought, 'Everything is going to be fine; she's going to be brilliant.'"
-While she recovered from wisdom-tooth surgery, Paltrow had a month to herself to do her own research for the part; she studied horsemanship, dancing, singing, archery and the "highly stylized" manners and dialect during a 3-week rehearsal period.
+While she recovered from wisdom-tooth surgery, Paltrow had a month to herself to do research for the part; she studied horsemanship, dancing, singing, archery and the "highly stylized" manners and dialect during a 3-week rehearsal period.
 The film was released to critical acclaim and commercial success through arthouse cinemas.
 Variety proclaimed: "Gwyneth Paltrow shines brightly as Jane Austen's most endearing character, the disastrously self-assured matchmaker Emma Woodhouse.
 A fine cast, speedy pacing, and playful direction make this a solid contender for the Austen sweepstakes."
 Paltrow starred in the crime film Hard Eight.

 1998 marked a turning point in Paltrow's career as she took on leading roles in five high-profile film releases in the year—Great Expectations, Sliding Doors, Hush, A Perfect Murder and Shakespeare in Love.
 In the adaptation of the Charles Dickens novel Great Expectations, also starring Ethan Hawke, Robert De Niro, Anne Bancroft and Chris Cooper, she played the unrequited and haughty childhood love of a New York City painter.
 The British drama Sliding Doors saw her star as a woman whose life could take two central paths depending on whether or not she catches a train, causing different outcomes.
 Great Expectations and Sliding Doors both grossed over $55 million worldwide.
 Paltrow starred opposite Jessica Lange in the thriller Hush, as an unsuspecting woman living with her psychotic mother-in-law.
 The film made $13.5 million domestically and was generally panned by critics.
 In another thriller, A Perfect Murder, inspired by Alfred Hitchcock's 1954 film, Dial M for Murder, Paltrow starred alongside Michael Douglas, playing Emily Taylor, who was based on Grace Kelly's character from the original film.
 Despite a mixed critical response towards A Perfect Murder, the film grossed $128 million globally.
 She was also considered for the role of Rose DeWitt Bukater in the 1997 film Titanic.